Back to blog

 Advantages:

-• close contact with industry
+• close links to industry

 • smaller classes

-• business
+• economics and business

 • engineering